SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/index.md

 ## Scenario 1: The customer submits the request by email

-1. The customer writes an e-mail to support@company.com or fills out a form in a user-support portal.
+1. The customer writes an email to support@company.com or fills out a form in a user-support portal.
 2. The customer receives [automatic acknowledgement][11] of receipt of the enquiry.
 3. The enquiry from the customer is automatically registered as a request in SuperOffice Service.
 4. The request ends up with a request handler in SuperOffice Service.
 See [Receive requests][12] and [Find requests][13].